drcjar/work-related-ild-talk-sanfran-march-2017/work-related-ild-talk-sanfran-march-2017.md

 ##

+- Household clustering was observed in a series of patients admitted to ICU with severe respiratory distress in the spring of 2011.
+(15)
+- Case series consisted of 17 patients with median age 35.
+Six were pregnant at presentation.
+- All presented with cough and dyspnoea.
+CT showed patchy consolidation followed by ground glass opacity and bronchiolocentric fibrotic changes.
+Ten patients
+- Ten patients required mechanical ventilation.
+Four had lung transplants.
+Five of the six who did not have a lung transplant died.

+##

+- Epidemiological investigation (a hospital based case-control study) revealed that all patients had used humidifier disinfectant in their homes.
+- It transpired that children had also been affected.

+##
 - From 2006 epidemics of fatal lung injury in children were observed in Korea every spring (14).
 - Clinical characteristics of suspected cases between 2006-2011 were reviewed and association with humidifer disinfectant use made.
 - 138 cases, average age 30.4 months.
 80 children died.